The Booze Hangs High: Plot

-The scene opens with a close up shot of a cow's rear end.
+The film opens with a close-up shot of a cow's rear end.
 She moos as she walks away, tail and udders swaying in time to The Goose Hangs High, a song from the film Song of the Flame, which the short is parodying.
-Bosko appears and does a Mexican style dance with the cow.
+Bosko appears and does a Mexican-style dance with the cow.
 At one point, the cow's "pants" drop, revealing polka-dotted underwear.
-Bosko points at it and laughs, at which the cow pulls her pants back on and walks off in a huff—with her nose up and tail held erect.

-Next, Bosko laughs heartily at a horse and the horse laughs back.
-He then climbs onto the horse carriage and uses a whip to play the horse's tail like a violin.
-He "tunes" the horse by twisting his ear.
-The horse seems to enjoy the music and dances in an odd fashion.
-He skates along, floats a few feet above the ground and makes swishing movements, with his hooves, as if mimicking a mop.
-Bosko then takes a pitchfork and starts playing it like a banjo, as the horse begins trotting on two legs.
+Bosko humiliates and angers the cow, who walks away while Bosko and a horse laugh at this sight.
+He then climbs onto the horse carriage and uses a whip to play the horse's tail like a cello, "tuning" the horse by twisting his ear.
+The horse enjoys the music while walking in an odd fashion.
+Bosko then takes a pitchfork and starts playing it like a banjo.

 The scene cuts to three ducklings and their mother.
 Whilst walking in single file, they start bouncing on their rears in tune to the music.
 The mother duck starts to sway and the ducklings follow her lead.
 One of the ducklings, crosses its legs and whispers something in the mother duck's ear.
 She undoes a flap on his rear, as if he was wearing pants, and motions him off screen, presumably to relieve himself.
 When he returns, she replaces the flap and they all jump into a pond.

-The scene moves back to Bosko and the horse.
-It seems to be an exact repeat of the earlier dance routine, with Bosko playing the horse's tail while the horse goes through his unique dance moves.
-Bosko eventually slides down the horse's neck and goes to feed the pigs, who seem to be squealing in hunger.
+Bosko and the horse continue dancing, eventually sliding down the horse's neck to feed three hungry pigs.
 He tilts a trash can into their trough, and they eat greedily.
 One of the piglets finds a bottle of booze and tries to loosen the cork.
 Eventually, he manages to open it using the other piglet's tail as a corkscrew.
 Bubbles begin to float out, and the piglets pop them merrily, making xylophone-like sounds that play How Dry I Am.
 They start drinking it and soon get drunk.
-Their father comes over and starts drinking from the bottle too.
-He laughs with a deep bass guffaw and sings One Little Drink, using nonsense syllables.
-He gestures expressively and flings the bottle away which shatters against Bosko's head.
+Their father comes over, startled by their drunkenness, but nevertheless starts drinking from the bottle too.
+He drunkenly sings a butchered version of One Little Drink.
+He disposes of the bottle, which shatters against Bosko's head, causing him to be inebriated.
+He walks over to the pigs and they sing Sweet Adeline together, barbershop style.
+The father pig launches into One Little Drink again, but the effort causes him to belch up a corn cob.
+Looking embarrassed, he uses his belly button like a knob to open the door to his stomach and puts the cob back inside.
+Bosko continues singing and dancing with the pigs.